Sign In / Sign Out

 Students who have majored in general studies have the option of working in almost any field that requires effective interaction with others, from sales to social services and organizational management to government administration.
 Graduates are equipped with transferable skills highly desired by many employers; therefore, a wide array of job choices are available.
 The bachelor's degree creates great flexibility in career choice because of the versatility within the program.

-Graduates may choose to enter one of the occupations for which their cluster prepares them, including:
+Graduates may choose to enter occupations for which their cluster prepares them, including:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: